Tiffanirice23/reading-notes/README.md

 <sub> *A  Code Fellows reading journal* </sub>

-# :left_speech_bubble:	My name is Tiffani & I am very excited to start a new career! :white_heart:
+# :left_speech_bubble:	My name is Tiffani & I am very excited to start a new career!

 Growth Mindset to me details the process of setting reasonable expectations when researching and studying a new craft.
 Before moving forward with something fresh, it is important to be cognizant that my skills can and **WILL** be improved through hard work.
 My failures are not a representation of my future potential!